IBM/do-here-demo/README.md

 # Finding optimal locations for temporary emergency medical sites

 In this code pattern, we will create an application using IBM Decision Optimization, Watson Machine Learning, HERE Technologies, and Plotly Dash.
-Using places data provided by HERE, a Decision Optimization model deployed in Watson Machine Learning will find the optimal locations to establish temporary medical sites.
+Using data provided by HERE Geocoding and Search API, a Decision Optimization model deployed in Watson Machine Learning will find the optimal locations to establish temporary medical sites.

 When the reader has completed this pattern, they will understand how to: